General Classical Music Trivia

 Answer: Alto

-Question: How many strings are there on a double bass?
+Question: How many thick strings power the beast that is the double bass?

 Answer: 4